dougeby/IntuneDocs/intune-user-help/send-logs-to-your-it-admin-settings-windows.md

   ![The "Access work or school screen", which presents the Export option underneath the "Related settings" heading.](./media/w10-export-logs.png)

 4. The logs will be saved in **C:\Users\Public\Public Documents\MDMDiagnostics**.
 Two files will be created: one is the log itself, and the other is a special document that allows your admin to review the logs in different programs, like Microsoft Excel.
 Attach both of these files to an email and send that email to your admin.
 If you do this more than once, simply choose the files from the day you created the logs.

+You may also need to send [logs from the Company Portal app](send-logs-to-your-it-admin-cp-windows.md) to give your IT admin more help in trying to troubleshoot any issues they may find.

 Still need help?
 Contact your IT admin.
 For contact information, check the [Company Portal website](http://portal.manage.microsoft.com).